Hiring a Backcountry Ski Guide

 “Even just a little bit of knowledge about avalanches goes a long way in saving people’s lives,” says Toby Weed, a Logan forecaster with the Utah Avalanche Center.
 “A lot of people who are unfamiliar with avalanches don’t understand that they occur on slopes steeper than 30 degrees.
 So, if you stay off and away from slopes that are over 30 degrees, you can eliminate any problems.”

 Also be aware that you’re away from the resort, including the ski patrol, avalanche mitigation and rescue infrastructure that comes with that.
 “Go over prepared.
-Take extra food, water, first aid supplies, and warm clothes,” says Shad Hunter, ski patrol director for southern Utah’s Brian Head Resort.
+Take extra food, water, first aid supplies, and warm clothes,” says Shad Hunter, ski patrol director for Southern Utah’s Brian Head Resort.
 “In case of an emergency, how can you contact an emergency agency or ski patrol?
 Is there cell service?
 Tell someone where you are planning on going and when you plan to return.
 Cover all your bases to ensure a fun and safe trip.”
+(Learn more about how you can support Utah’s local search and rescue teams with a Utah Search and Rescue Assistance card.)

 Get Geared Up

 You need to be a certain level of skier or snowboarder to head into the backcountry.
-If you’re a beginner or intermediate skier, consider spending a few more seasons fine-tuning your skills at resorts before tackling ungroomed, uncharted terrain.
-“The better downhill skier you are, the safer and more fun experience you’ll have in the backcountry,” says Caroline Gleich, a professional ski mountaineer and activist from Salt Lake City.
+If you’re a beginner or intermediate skier, consider spending a few more seasons fine-tuning your skills at resorts before tackling ungroomed, uncharted terrain (Read: "How to Prepare for Your Utah Ski Vacation").
+"The better downhill skier you are, the safer and more fun experience you’ll have in the backcountry," says Caroline Gleich, a professional ski mountaineer and activist from Salt Lake City.
 “Do not neglect your downhill ski skills.
 I see a lot of people whose uphill skills are stronger than their down.
 Build your mileage and your legs at the resort first.”

 Also, backcountry skiing is a gear-intensive activity.
 You’ll need to have the necessary safety equipment — and most importantly, know how to use it — as well as the ski or snowboard gear that’ll enable you to get uphill and down safely and efficiently, including skis or a splitboard, touring bindings and boots and skins.